andre-dietrich/elmeurope-2019/README.md

       --{{1}}--
 In LiaScript you can add a question mark in front of it, to indicate a sound file.
 With a bit of imagination this might resemble and ear.
-But next to ordinary files, this works for example also for soundcloud.
+But next to ordinary files, this works for example also for SoundCloud.

         {{1}}
 ?[sound](https://soundcloud.com/roddyricch/start-wit-me-feat-gunna)